Michu Meszaros

-Mihaly "Michu" Meszaros (Hungarian: Mészáros Mihály; 1 October 1939 – 12 June 2016) was a Hungarian and American actor, circus performer/entertainer, and stuntman.
+Mihaly "Michu" Meszaros (Hungarian: Mészáros Mihály, /hu/; 1 October 1939 – 12 June 2016) was a Hungarian and American actor, circus performer/entertainer, and stuntman.
 He was 2 ft 9 in tall and weighed 25 pounds.
 He was best remembered as a performer with Ringling Bros. and Barnum & Bailey Circus and for his role in the NBC sitcom ALF in 1986.
 He appeared in many films in the late 1980s and early 1990s and also appeared opposite Michael Jackson in a Pepsi commercial and in the Ozzy Osbourne music video for "Time After Time" in 1992.
 His last appearance was in Death to Cupid in 2015.

 Biography

 Early life

 Meszaros was born in a small village outside Budapest and was the seventh of nine siblings.
 He attended a school of circus arts and performed in the circus since age nine, working two or three shows a day, five days a week.
 He performed in the Liebel Family Circus and toured Eastern Europe.
 However, a government agent from the Hungarian People's Republic followed him to make sure he did not defect, and the government took most of his money.